Searching for GEMS: Three warm Saturns and a super-Jupiter orbiting four early M-dwarfs: Joint Modeling of Photometry and Radial Velocities

 \section{Joint Modeling of Photometry and Radial Velocities}

-We jointly modeled the \textit{TESS} photometry, ground-based light curves, and radial-velocity (RV) measurements for TOI-7265B\,b, TOI-7189\,b, TOI-7393\,b, and TOI-7394B\,b using the \texttt{exoplanet} modeling framework \citep{foremanmackey2021} together with \texttt{pyMC3} \citep{salvatier2016}. \texttt{pyMC3} is a probabilistic programming framework for Bayesian statistical modeling that enables efficient sampling of complex posterior distributions using advanced Markov Chain Monte Carlo (MCMC) algorithms, such as the No-U-Turn Sampler (NUTS) \citep{hoffman2014}.
-Within this framework, \texttt{exoplanet} provides specialized tools for modeling exoplanet transit and radial-velocity signals while leveraging \texttt{pyMC3} to perform posterior inference.
+We jointly modeled the \textit{TESS} photometry, ground-based light curves, and radial velocity measurements for TOI-7265B\,b, TOI-7189\,b, TOI-7393\,b, and TOI-7394B\,b using the \texttt{exoplanet} modeling framework \citep{foremanmackey2021} together with \texttt{pyMC3} \citep{salvatier2016}. \texttt{pyMC3} is a probabilistic programming framework for Bayesian statistical modeling that enables efficient sampling of complex posterior distributions using advanced Markov Chain Monte Carlo (MCMC) algorithms, such as the No-U-Turn Sampler (NUTS) \citep{hoffman2014}.
+Within this framework, \texttt{exoplanet} provides specialized tools for modeling exoplanet transit and radial velocity signals while leveraging \texttt{pyMC3} to perform posterior inference.
 This approach enables a fully Bayesian treatment of the transit and RV data, allowing correlated uncertainties and physically motivated priors to be propagated self-consistently through the global fit.

 Free parameters in the joint model included the orbital period ($P$), time of inferior conjunction ($T_0$), planet-to-star radius ratio ($R_p/R_*$), scaled semi-major axis ($a/R_*$), impact parameter ($b$), inclination ($i$), eccentricity ($e$), argument of periastron ($\omega$), RV semi-amplitude ($K$), and instrument-specific systemic velocity offsets and jitter terms.
 Gaussian priors on the stellar mass, radius, and effective temperature were adopted from the SED and isochrone analysis described in Section~\ref{sec:stellar}.
 Limb-darkening coefficients for each instrument were parameterized using the $(q_1, q_2)$ transformation of \citet{kipping2013} and sampled with uniform priors over the physically allowed unit disk.